+FileZilla is a cross-platform FTP application that allows for an SHH File Transfer Protocol.
 “SSH” stands for “secure shell” and is an encrypted way of communicating with remote servers versus the telnet and FTP approaches that have been around for years.
 For TARO repositories, this change necessitates the use of different software in order to transfer files to the TARO production server.
 The software is free and these pages explain how to use it.

 The University of Texas Libraries have migrated all their server communications to this more secure form.
 The end result is a set of servers less prone to attack, thereby indirectly supporting uninterrupted and uncompromised access to the repositories’ data

-Using SSH Secure File Transfer Client for Windows
+Using FileZilla Client for Windows

-Uploading XML Files with SSH
+Uploading XML Files with FileZilla

-- If SSH is not open, open SSH Secure File Transfer Client now.
+- If FileZilla is not open, open the FileZilla Client now.

 - Enter your password in the “Password” pop-up and click “OK”.

-- SSH’s right window-pane (remote Web server), should display the directory you want to upload your files to.
+- FileZilla’s right window-pane (remote Web server), should display the directory you want to upload your files to.
 It is crucial that you are in the correct directory/subdirectory before going to the next step.
-Click inside the pull_down menu (highlighted in dark blue) and make sure that home/username (tslac..uthrc..uhme..etc) appears in the box.
+Click inside the pull_down menu (highlighted in blue) and make sure that home/username (tslac..uthrc..uhme..etc) appears in the box.

 - You are done uploading.
-Quit SSH.
+Quit Filezilla.